Terry Skrypek

-Terry Skrypek is an American retired ice hockey center and coach who won the Division III National Coach of Year in 2005.
+Terry Skrypek (born January 14, 1948) is an American retired ice hockey center and coach who won the Division III National Coach of Year in 2005.

 Career

 Skrypek began his collegiate career at Saint Mary's College, just south east of his home town, and was a key player for the Cardinals over his four-year career.
 He was twice named to the All-MIAC team and led the team in scoring as a senior while Saint Mary's earned three second-place finishes.